First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 "The blood—there had to be—"

 They passed Old Kerra's workshop.
-The woman stood in her doorway, eighty winters if she was a day, skin like worn leather.
+The woman stood in her doorway, skin like worn leather.
 Her eyes met Torven's.
 Held.

 The central square opened ahead.
-A dragon skeleton stood at its heart, a full articulated thing with wings spread wide, bleached white.
+A dragon skeleton stood at its heart, fully articulated, wings spread wide and bleached white.
 The skull pointed north, jaw open, screaming at nothing.

 The crowd filled the square.
 Fifty people, a hundred, more coming.
-Edge-dwellers and Boneholders pressed together; no divide now, not for this.
-Thin faces turned toward them, worn clothes patched and re-patched, scale-sewn coats with missing plates, jewelry with empty sockets where blood gems used to sit.
-Everyone shuffled slow, careful—conserving what little strength remained.
+Boneholders pressed forward, scale-sewn coats with missing plates, jewelry with empty sockets where blood gems used to sit, faces gone thin.
+Edge-dwellers hung back, their eyes not on the hunters but on the Boneholders.
+Arms folded.
+Waiting.

 Questions multiplied, voices rising and overlapping.
 Two hundred people now, maybe more.